 How often do you use it?

-I use the Tacx NEO Bike on average 3 to 4 times a week, mainly in the evening when the kids are asleep.
+I use the Tacx NEO Bike about 3 to 4 times a week, mainly in the evening when the kids are asleep.
 I also combine it with running, and when it’s nice on the weekend, I spend time outside on the road bike.

 On the trainer at home, I mostly do shorter rides of up to 30 km (18.6 miles), but with 1000m (3280 feet) of climbing.
 I have found that riding long and flat routes on the trainer is not necessary or desirable.